InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: InfiniteDiffusion: Unbounded Generation Across Planetary Scales

-To support unbounded generation without exceeding memory limits, we introduce the Infinite Tensor framework, a Python library that enables sliding window computation over tensors with infinite dimensions.
-It allows models to process arbitrarily large images as if they were standard PyTorch tensors while keeping only the visible region in memory.
-Each operation is performed through a fixed-sized sliding window that dynamically loads and evicts data as sampling progresses, permitting inference on arbitrarily large scenes with bounded memory use.
+To support the creation, storage, and manipulation of infinite tensors without exceeding memory limits, we introduce the Infinite Tensor framework, \href{https://github.com/xandergos/infinite-tensor}{a Python library} that enables sliding window computation over tensors with infinite dimensions.
+The framework allows querying of implicitly infinite tensors as if they were standard PyTorch tensors while keeping only the visible region and a bounded transient cache in memory.
+Each operation is performed through a fixed-sized sliding window that dynamically loads, evicts, or deletes data as sampling progresses.
+Tiled disk usage is also supported for space-efficient persistent storage.
+Additional details on this framework are in Appendix ~\ref{sec:infinite_tensor_appendix}.

 This abstraction lets diffusion and consistency models operate directly on infinite images without manual data management.
 Windows can overlap to provide context and blend results, and multiple infinite tensors can depend on one another to form hierarchical pipelines.
-The framework serves as the runtime layer that links local model inference with practical, global world synthesis.
+The framework serves as the runtime layer that links local model inference with practical infinite synthesis.

-Together, InfiniteDiffusion and the Infinite Tensor framework provide the foundation required for practical, unbounded generation.
-The remaining components of Terrain Diffusion build on this foundation by combining these capabilities with large-scale real-world training data, hierarchical modeling, and a task-specific architecture.
+Next, we introduce Terrain Diffusion, which builds on this foundation by combining these capabilities with large-scale real-world training data, hierarchical modeling, and a task-specific architecture.